Chapter 9 : Who Wears the Horns?

 Everyone goes through a bit of teenage peer pressure, some blatant, some not.
-It's the bits that aren't that stick with you.
-Like when your bestie jokes about your funny smile, and she doesn't mean anything, but now it's out in the open.
-You spend too long in front of a mirror quirking your mouth around like a contortionist, all because of a single sentence no one else thought twice about.
+It's the bits that aren't blatant that stick with you.
+Like when your bestie jokes about your funny smile, and she doesn't mean anything but now it's out in the open.
+You spend too long in front of a mirror twisting your mouth around like a contortionist, all because of a single sentence no one else thought twice about.

 Ideas are powerful.
 When they catch, they spread.
-It is in our nature to get other people to believe what we believe.
+It's in our nature to get other people to believe what we believe.
 To reassure ourselves that we are correct and, more importantly, that we are not alone.
 We don't survive alone.